What is in this leaflet

 - azathioprine, a medicine used to treat certain immune system problems

 - theophylline, a medicine to treat asthma and other respiratory disorders

 - tacrolimus, a medicine used to suppress the immune system after an organ transplant

 - phenytoin, a medicine used to treat epilepsy.

-These medicines may be affected by ADENURIC or may affect how well it works.
-You may need different amounts of your medicines, or you may need to take different medicines.
+These medicines may be affected by ADENURIC, or may affect how well it works.
+You may need different amounts of your medicine, or you may need to take different medicines.

 Your doctor and pharmacist have more information on medicines to be careful with or avoid while taking this medicine.